V-Squared/V-Squared.github.io/diy/compare/workstation-comparison.md

 | Over Price         |     100 %       |           126 %           |

 ### Comment
 Dell is the only vendor besides ViPC offering the latest Intel Generation 6.
-It is also significantly lower proce than its competitors and only 30% more expensive than ViPC.
+It is also significantly lower proce than its competitors and only about 30% more expensive than ViPC.
 It also offers the lest features in terms of joy to use / creative use or stylish design.

 ### Reference
 - [Dell Precision Tower 3000](http://www.dell.com/us/business/p/precision-t3x20-series-workstation/pd?ref=PD_OC)